 Attorney Thomas Gallagher can help

 Minnesota’s drug laws represent a medieval public policy of moral blame.
-They punish people suffering from a medical problem; even those who are not chemically dependent.
+So they punish people suffering from a medical problem; even those who are not chemically dependent.

 They unfairly discriminate against people who use less dangerous drugs.
-But people who use the most dangerous drug (alcohol) are not criminalized.
+And yet people who use the most dangerous drug (alcohol) are not made criminals.

-And the laws target the weak in our society in other ways.
+And these laws target the weak in our society in other ways.

 But you can fight back.
-You can defend yourself and your family.
-Bring in an expert drug laws defense attorney.
+And you can defend yourself and your family.
+So bring in an expert drug laws defense attorney.
 Thomas Gallagher has the skills, experience and relentless effort required to level the playing field.